ibm-cloud-docs/databases-for-redis/connecting-cli-client.md

 {{site.data.keyword.attribute-definition-list}}

-# Connecting with a command-line client
+# Connecting through the command-line interface (CLI)
 {: #connecting-cli-client}

-Access your Redis database directly from a command-line client.
-A command-line client allows for direct interaction and monitoring of the data structures that are created within the database.
+Access your Redis database directly from a command-line interface (CLI).
+The CLI allows for direct interaction and monitoring of the data structures that are created within the database.
 It is also useful for administering and monitoring the keyspace and performance, installing and modifying scripts, and other management activities.

-The `redli` client needs to be [updated for Redis 6](https://github.com/IBM-Cloud/redli/releases) which introduced user management features.
-If you try to connect to without updating the client, you will see an error like: `(error) WRONGPASS invalid username-password pair`.
+The `redli` client needs to be updated for the user management features introduced in [Redis 6](https://github.com/IBM-Cloud/redli/releases){: external}.
+If you try to connect to without updating the client, you see an error like: `(error) WRONGPASS invalid username-password pair`.
 {: .note}

 ## Connection Strings
 {: #connection-strings-cli}

-Connection strings are displayed in the _Endpoints_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).
+Connection strings are displayed in the _Endpoints_ panel of your deployment's _Overview_, and can also be retrieved from the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections), and the [{{site.data.keyword.databases-for}} API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

-The information the clients need to make a connection to your deployment is in the "cli" section of your connection strings.
+The information the clients need to connect to your deployment is in the "cli" section of your connection strings.
 The table contains a breakdown for reference.

 | Field Name|Index|Description |
 | ---------- | ----- | ----------- |